 In situations where a medical procedure goes awry (referred to herein as adverse events), litigation is traditionally thought to be the only road to a satisfactory remedy.
 In theory, the tort system compensates the injured person or her/his family while punishing the health care provider(s).
 However, in actuality, the likelihood of a verdict or settlement in favor of a plaintiff is quite small.
-The cases that go to trial expend tremendous time, money and emotional mediator going back and forth between the parties trying to agree on a number, which does not promote ANY exchanges between the parties, often frustrating the needs of the parties.
+The cases that go to trial expend tremendous time, money and emotional resources.
+Many cases continue for years, thereby increasing the expenditure of these resources for involved parties, their insurers, and those close to them, as well as entire communities.
+Remedies available in litigation are insufficient for meeting the fundamental needs of the injured party/family for information, recognition, apology, and patient safety improvements to prevent future harm and accountability.